Disney Plus UK: Disney+ price, release date, app info and top shows

 Disney+ UK sign-up: Register interest now

-Disney Plus (or Disney+) is coming to the UK very soon, and we've got all the details you need to know in advance – how much Disney Plus costs, how you can watch Disney Plus, what the best Disney Plus movies and shows are, and of course when exactly you can start streaming.
+Disney Plus (or Disney+) will be opening its doors in the UK very soon, and this guide is designed to tell you everything you need to know before the big day – how to watch Disney Plus, how much Disney Plus costs, what the best Disney Plus movies and shows are, and of course exactly when the service goes live.

-Disney Plus is already one of the biggest video streaming services of 2020, and it's up and running in the US, Canada, the Netherlands, Australia and New Zealand.
-In the UK we have to wait until March this year – but that's only a couple of months away!
+Disney Plus is undoubtedly one of the biggest video streaming services of 2020, and it's already up and running in the US, Canada, the Netherlands, Australia and New Zealand.
+In the UK we have to wait until March this year, but it's getting closer.

-We just heard the official pricing for Disney Plus – £5.99 a month or £59.99 a year – and the release date has been brought forward a week too, to 24 March 2020.
+We just heard the official pricing for Disney Plus – £5.99 a month or £59.99 a year – and the release date has now been brought forward a week too, to 24 March 2020.
+That's seven fewer days that we have to sit around waiting (the UK Disney Plus launch date was originally 31 March).

-Our comprehensive guide has valuable information on the Disney Plus apps, which Disney+ movies come in 4K, HDR, what sort of audio streaming quality the service delivers, as well as what the latest news and opinions are on the service.
+This exhaustive guide has all the necessary info on the Disney Plus apps, which Disney+ movies come in 4K and HDR, what sort of audio streaming quality the service delivers, and any breaking Disney Plus news too.
 In terms of getting excited, for the Disney Plus UK release date, there is no better place to be than where you are right now.

 And lovers of quality content in the UK should be very excited: Disney+ has really hit the ground running in the US, with a very strong movie and TV show selection of offer.
 The selection of content is so impressive that Disney+ was the most downloaded app in the US at the end of 2019.